<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 3. Technical infrastructure: Resolve foundational code issues that affect multiple pages.

-4. Content and media: Systematically address documents, images, and multimedia content.
+4. Content and media: Systematically address documents, images, and multimedia content

 Avoiding Common Accessibility Compliance Mistakes

-As the Title II deadlines are approaching in 2026 and 2027, it’s important to watch for common accessibility and compliance mistakes that can derail your efforts and potentially land you in mandatory remediation territory.
+As the Title II deadlines are approaching in 2026 and 2027, it’s essential to watch for common accessibility and compliance mistakes that can derail your efforts and potentially land you in mandatory remediation territory.

 1. The Post-Audit Stall

 Many organizations assume that completing an accessibility audit puts them on track for compliance.
 In reality, the audit is just the starting point.
 Remediation, training, and process implementation typically require significantly more time and resources than the initial assessment.
+Assign owners and dates the week the report lands, or time will slip.
+Plan time and budget for fixes, re-tests, and regression monitoring.

 2. Over-Reliance on Automated Solutions